 Across the years, however, the purpose of the Counselling Cell has been to deal with the issues relating to developmental factors, addressing and resolving specific problems, making decisions, coping with crisis, developing personal insights and knowledge, working through feelings of inner conflict or improving relationships with others keeping in mind the client's goals.

-The cell has always provided counselling service adhering to the ethics of beneficience, nonmaleficience, autonomy, justice, fidelity and confidentiality etc. strictly.
-Clients are duly informed about their therapy and are encouraged to take decisions pertaining to it.
-Identity of the clients is never disclosed and none of the data have ever been used for any academic or other purposes whatsoever.
+The cell has always provided counselling service adhering to the ethics strictly.
+Clients are encouraged to take decisions pertaining to their problems.
+Identity of the client is never disclosed and none of the data have ever been used for any academic or other purposes whatsoever.

 Tele counseling was provided to students, teachers and their family members who sought help as per pre- scheduled appointment everyday from 11am to 12 noon in the morning and from 9pm to 10 pm during evening which started from 31st March, 2020.